 The unforgiven portion of the PPP loan is payable over two years at an interest rate of 1%, with a deferral of payments for the first six months.
 The Company intends to use the proceeds for purposes consistent with the PPP requirements.
-On December 30, 2020, the principal loan amount of \$184,000 and accrued interest of \$1,280 were forgiven, and recognized as a gain on extinguishment of debt.
+On December 30, 2020, the principal loan amount of \$184,000 and accrued interest of \$1,280 were forgiven and recognized as a gain on extinguishment of debt in the fourth quarter of 2020.